Katelin Talbert: Benfica

 In January 2022, Talbert joined Sport Lisboa e Benfica, commonly known as Benfica, a Portuguese women's football team based in Lisbon that plays in the Campeonato Nacional Feminino.
 In her year and a half at Benfica, she played in 23 matches and won two Campeonato Nacional Feminino titles, the League Cup (Taça da Liga Feminina), and the Portuguese Super Cup (Supertaça de Portugal Feminina).
 Talbert was elected by the Players Union as the best goalkeeper of the 2021–22 Liga BPI.
 Her contract ended with Sport Lisboa e Benfica, on June 30, 2023.

 West Ham United

 In August 2023, Talbert signed with West Ham United Women Football Club, an English women's football club affiliated with West Ham United.
 The club plays in the Women's Super League, the top tier of English women's football.
 Talbert was immediately sent out on loan to Swedish side Djurgårdens IF in a bid to accumulate the points needed to meet Governing Body Endorsements [GBE] requirements for the International Sportsperson visa.
 She made nine appearances for the club in the Damallsvenskan, helping The Blue Stripes to avoid an end of season relegation play-off.
 In June 2024, Talbert was transferred back to West Ham United.

 She was loaned out to Aston Villa in January 2025 and made her debut as a second-half substitute for Sabrina D'Angelo on March 2, 2025, during a 2–0 loss against Everton at Villa Park.

+Calgary Wild FC

+In January 2026, she signed with Canadian Northern Super League club Calgary Wild FC, with Talbert saying of the move “The opportunity to be part of a new professional league in Canada and contribute to building a strong, competitive team really aligns with my love for growth, competition, and inspiring the next generation of women in soccer.”